BenAgro314/engsci_vault/BME205/BME205 Week 2 Review.md

 Occurs in cytosol.
 Requires 2 ATP to produce 4: **Net 2 ATP, 2 NADH, and 2 3C pyruvate per glucose molecule**

-If anerobic: pyruvate is turned in to lactic acid. (**lactic acid fermentation**).
+If anerobic: pyruvate is turned in to lactic acid, which consumes the 2 NADH that were generated  (**lactic acid fermentation**).
 Otherwise, the pyruvate is moved into the mitochondria to undergo the TCA cycle and oxidative phosphorylation.

 ##### Pyruvate Decarboxylation